-Under the PBC and in symmetric time frames, the Floquet operator of $H(t)$ possesses the chiral (sublattice) symmetry ${\cal S}=\sigma_{x}$.
-Its bulk topological phases can then be characterized by the winding numbers $(w_{0},w_{\pi})$ following the the Eqs. (\ref{eq:KickU1})--(\ref{eq:w0p}), in which we choose
+Under the PBC and in symmetric time frames, the Floquet operator of $H(t)$ respects the chiral (sublattice) symmetry ${\cal S}=\sigma_{x}$.
+Its bulk topological phases can then be characterized by the winding numbers $(w_{0},w_{\pi})$ [see Eqs.~(\ref{eq:KickU1})--(\ref{eq:w0p})], for which we choose

-and assuming $\hbar=T=1$.
-Typical topological phase diagrams of the system are shown in Figs. \ref{fig:PKNHKC}(a) {[}for $J\in\mathbb{R}$, $\mu\in\mathbb{C}$, $(\mu_{r},\Delta)=(0.3\pi,0.5\pi)${]} and \ref{fig:PKNHKC}(b) {[}for $\mu\in\mathbb{R}$, $J\in\mathbb{C}$, $(\mu,\Delta)=(0.4\pi,0.9\pi)${]}.
-Different topological phases correspond to different uniformly colored regions, and the winding numbers $(w_{0},w_{\pi})$ of each phase are labeled therein.
-The boundaries between different phases can be analytically determined from the gap closing conditions of the system (see the Ref. \cite{ZhouNHFTP04}).
+and assume $\hbar=T=1$.
+Typical topological phase diagrams of the system are shown in Figs.~\ref{fig:PKNHKC}(a) {[}for $J\in\mathbb{R}$, $\mu\in\mathbb{C}$, $(\mu_{r},\Delta)=(0.3\pi,0.5\pi)${]} and \ref{fig:PKNHKC}(b) {[}for $\mu\in\mathbb{R}$, $J\in\mathbb{C}$, $(\mu,\Delta)=(0.4\pi,0.9\pi)${]}.
+Different topological phases correspond to different uniformly colored regions and the winding numbers $(w_{0},w_{\pi})$ of each phase are labeled therein.
+The boundaries between different phases can be analytically determined from the gap-closing conditions of the system (see Ref.~\cite{ZhouNHFTP04}).
 Two notable features are brought about by the interplay between periodic drivings and non-Hermitian effects.
-First, the system could undergo rich topological phase transitions and in principle enter Floquet superconducting phases with arbitrarily large topological winding numbers.
+First, the system could undergo rich topological phase transitions and enter Floquet superconducting phases with arbitrarily large topological winding numbers in principle.
 These phases could support arbitrarily many zero and $\pi$ Majorana edge modes in the thermodynamic limit, which might be employed to engineer boundary time crystals and realize Floquet quantum computing protocols.
 Second, Floquet superconducting phases with larger winding numbers and therefore stronger topological signatures may appear with the increase of the non-Hermitian parameter.
 Therefore, new topological states could be induced and stabilized solely by non-Hermitian effects in Floquet superconducting systems.
-This is not expected in the non-driven counterparts of our model, where nontrivial topological properties will usually be destroyed with the growth of non-Hermitian effects.
+This is not expected in the non-driven counterparts of our model, where nontrivial topological properties are usually destroyed with the growth of non-Hermitian effects.